kernie66/homebridge-random-delay-switches/README.md

 * **When the delay switch is getting ON command while it's already ON, the timer will restart and the motion sensor trigger will be delayed.
 This can be disabled by the `singleActivation` configuration.**

 * **If Homebridge or the plugin is restarted while a switch is active, the switch will continue the delay after the restart.
 This will override the `startOnReboot` configuration.**

+* **If the switch delay is changed while the switch is on, the new delay value will be used the next time the switch is (re)started.**

 ## Thanks
 This plugin is based on [homebridge-random-delay-switch](https://github.com/lisanet/homebridge-random-delay-switch), which in turn is based on [homebridge-delay-switch](https://github.com/nitaybz/homebridge-delay-switch) and [homebridge-automation-switches](https://github.com/grover/homebridge-automation-switches).